sofiane-designer/ansiblevpssetup/README.md

   - If true, install and configure Tailscale.
 - tailscale_* flags: control exit-node, routes, SSH, etc.

-Important gating behavior (Docker/Compose)
+Gating behavior (Docker/Compose)
-- The docker role now detects whether Docker and Compose are already present.
+- The docker role detects whether Docker and Compose are already present.
 - Verify/tests only run when their flags are true AND Docker/Compose are either:
   - being installed in this run (install_docker/install_docker_compose true), or
   - already present on the host.